-The Risk Management & Compliance Committee, directly reporting to the Board of Directors and headed by the President, supervises compliance matters globally for the entire Fujitsu Group, in accordance with our Basic Policy on Establishment of Internal Control System.
-The Risk Management & Compliance Committee is responsible for and has appointed a Chief Risk Management & Compliance Officer (CRCO) who executes the committee’s decisions concerning compliance and also works to raise awareness of and compliance with our Fujitsu Way Code of Conduct throughout the Group by establishing the Global Compliance Program and coordinate with the Region Risk Management & Compliance Committee set up in each region as a lower committee.
+The Risk Management & Compliance Committee, directly reporting to the Board of Directors and headed by the President, oversees compliance globally for the Fujitsu Group, in accordance with our Basic Policy on Establishment of Internal Control System.
+The Risk Management & Compliance Committee raises awareness and secures compliance with Fujitsu Way Code of Conduct throughout the Group by appointing a Chief Risk Management & Compliance Officer (CRCO) who executes the committee’s decisions concerning compliance, establishing the Global Compliance Program, and coordinating with the Region Risk Management & Compliance Committee set up in each region as a subcommittee.

 The Fujitsu Way includes the following Code of Conduct, with which all Fujitsu Group employees must comply:

 Fujitsu has also rolled out our Global Business Standards (GBS), which provides further guidance on how to apply the Fujitsu Way Code of Conduct and to ensure compliance with laws and regulations.
 The GBS is available in 20 languages to be applied uniformly across the Fujitsu Group.